 In the article, Dr. Erickson writes,

-“To more effectively and efficiently discharge their responsibilities, OSH professionals should be aware of and conversant in many disciplines and fields of knowledge.
-For example, OSH professionals must have working knowledge of chemistry, biology, physics, engineering, human anatomy and physiology, systems, toxicology, epidemiology, statistics and fire science, among others.”
+“To more effectively and efficiently discharge their responsibilities, OSHA professionals should be aware of and conversant in many disciplines and fields of knowledge.
+For example, OSHA professionals must have working knowledge of chemistry, biology, physics, engineering, human anatomy and physiology, systems, toxicology, epidemiology, statistics and fire science, among others.”

 This is quite a list, and it may surprise (or even worry) many people working as safety managers.
 It is important to note that the article isn’t suggesting that someone is an expert in each of these areas, but simply that they have working knowledge of them, and specifically, how they can impact the safety of their facility.
 Let’s look at a few specific examples of how these things may apply: